 Next on our list, we have an extinct megafauna that is considered the largest dinosaur to have ever existed.

 The Argentinosaurus is known as the world’s biggest dinosaur.
 They were estimated to be over 100 feet in length and possibly weighed 200,000 pounds from head to tail.
 This dinosaur was an herbivore that consistently fed to maintain its massive size.
 Since it was so large, the argentinosaurus was also incredibly slow, only going about 5 miles per hour.
 Argentinosaurus lived over 100 million years ago during the Cretaceous period until it became extinct.

 Gigantopithecus, the world’s largest primate, lived in what is now China for 9 million years before becoming extinct.
 With a height of 10 feet and a weight of 1000 pounds, these giant apes were true kings of the jungle.
 This primate was so large that researchers believe it used its knuckles to move around like modern gorillas.
 We have urban legends such as bigfoot and sasquatches because some believe that gigantopithecus never went extinct.

-The Daeodon was a large species of pig-like mammals.
-They appeared similar to warthogs but were as large as rhinoceros and hippos.
+The Daeodon was a large species of pig-like mammal.
+They appeared similar to warthogs but were as large as rhinoceros and hippos – reaching weights over 2,000 pounds.
 In contrast to an average pig, this pig’s nostrils were placed on the sides of its head rather than facing forward.
 Daeodons were mostly scavengers, and the placement of their nostrils allowed them to pick up a wide range of scents to find their food.
 The Daeodon went extinct over 16 million years ago due to temperature and climate changes.